Skip to main content

 Project Overview & Timeline

-Children and youth living with health complexity need a range of services and supports so they can be looked after in their own communities and avoid unnecessary hospital visits.
-The new centre proposed for the health-care site at Slocan Street and 21 Avenue in Vancouver will:
+Children and youth living with health complexity need a range of services and supports so they can be looked after in their own communities.
+The new BC Children's Hospital centre for health complexity will fill key gaps in care for these children and their families, and support their function, quality of life, and wellbeing.

 Timeline